notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/13-VPC-Networking.md

 - **VPC Endpoint Gateway:**
   - For example, we have a VPC, a private subnet and an EC2 instance in that private subnet and say we want to connect to Amazon S3 or DynamoDB.
 For this, you create a VPC Endpoint of type Gateway **(VPC Endpoint Gateway is for Amazon S3 & DynamoDB only)** and using this EC2 instance, you can connect through the gateway into Amazon S3 and DynamoDB, but privately.
 - **VPC Endpoint Interface:**
   - The other type of endpoint you have is a **VPC Endpoint Interface** which is to connect to any other services on AWS including Amazon S3 & DynamoDB.
-For example, you wanted to push a custom metric onto CloudWatch from y ou EC2 instance.
-For this, we will have VPC Endpoint Interface and then the EC2 instance will connect to it to connect to CloudWatch
+For example, you wanted to push a custom metric from your EC2 instance onto CloudWatch.
+For this, we will have VPC Endpoint Interface then, the EC2 instance will connect to VPC Endpoint Interface to connect to CloudWatch

 ## AWS PrivateLink (Also from VPC Endpoint Services family)

 - Say, you have a service that you run within AWS, or say there is a vendor on the Marketplace, and they run a service on their own account within their own VPC.
 They want to expose a service to customers of AWS in a most secure and scalable way.
 To 1000s of VPCs, they need to have a private access to that service to establish a connectivity
 - You could use VPC peering, but that does not scale, and it is not very secure.
 What you want is something else and that something else is called a AWS PrivateLink
 - So PrivateLink allows you to connect a service running within your VPC to other VPCs directly and privately.
-It does not require VPC Peering or Internet Gateway, because it is on the private network, or NAT or Route Tables or anything like that
+It does not require VPC Peering or Internet Gateway, or NAT or Route Tables or anything like that because it is on the private network

   ![AWS PRIVATELINK](../images/AWS_PrivateLink.PNG)

 - Say, for example, you are talking to a vendor on the AWS Marketplace, and they run an application service in their own VPC which you want to use.
 You want to have an access to it from your own VPC, your own accounts with your own consumer application.
 In that case, you are going to ask your vendor to do a PrivateLink.
 On their end, they will have to create a Network Load Balancer (Service VPC) to expose that service.
 On your end, you will create an Elastic Network Interface (ENI - Customer VPC), then you will establish a PrivateLink between the two so that you have a private access to their Network Load Balancer and therefore to their service.
 - All the internet traffic is actually not going to go through the public internet, but it is actually going to go through your private network.
-Therefore all communications will remain private and for eveery new customer that third party will need, all they will have to do is create a new PrivateLink for their customers, which is very easy to manage and way more scalable
+Therefore all communications will remain private and for every new customer that third party will need, all they will have to do is create a new PrivateLink for their customers, which is very easy to manage and way more scalable

 ## Site-to-Site VPN & Direct Connect